Brymes/DIA-Yahoo-Finance/README.md

 ## Important Assumptions
 - The price is set to be the Adjusted closing price as opposed to the (Open, High, Low, Close prices)
+- Pair must be specified in format such as ```EURUSD``` wihtout slash or spaces

+---
+Copyright © 2022 TACBIZ Development (Timothy Odebunmi).
+Covered by MIT License.